lisp-mirror/eql5/README-1.txt

 This will make all Qt functions real Lisp functions, which also means symbol tab-completion, both in Emacs/Slime and with ecl-readline.

+Please see also example "examples/X-extras/CLOS-encapsulation.lisp" for encapsulation of Qt classes in Lisp classes or structs (that is, Lisp classes that behave like a Qt class if passed to Qt functions).

 NOTES